tajwarfarhan48/Rock-Paper-Scissor-in-C/README.md

 # Rock-Paper-Scissor-in-C
 A rock-paper-scissor game created in C, with option for both single player and multiplayer

 NOTE: Only the single player option can be played at the moment.
-Multiplayer function will be added in a later update
+Multiplayer functionality will be added in a later update

 # Steps to play the game
 Copy and paste the following commands on your Linux/Mac terminal or Git Bash on Windows (I will add the corresponding Windows Command Prompt operations at a later date):